MIKE MOCHIZUKI, PH.D.

 DAQING YANG, PH.D.

 Daqing Yang is Associate Professor of History and International Affairs.
 Dr. Yang received his Ph.D. in history from Harvard University.
+From 2004 to 2007 he served as a consultant to the Interagency Working Group on Nazi War Crimes and the Imperial Japanese Government Documents at the United States National Archives.
 He has taught at Harvard University, University of Tokyo, Waseda university, and Yonsei University.
 He is a recipient of the ACLS/SSRC/NEH International and Area Studies fellowship and the Abe Fellowship sponsored by the Center of Global Partnership and Social Science Research Council.
-He is author of a book entitled, Technology of Empire, which deals with the telecommunications networks and Japanese expansion before 1945.
-Among his edited books are Rethinking Historical Justice and Reconciliation in Northeast Asia and Toward a History Beyond Borders.
-His publications have appeared in American Historical Review, Modern Asian Studies, Critical Asian Studies, Gunji Shigaku, and Shiso.
-His research interests include modern Japan, modern East Asia, and the history of science and technology.
+He is author of a book entitled, Technology of Empire (2010), which deals with the telecommunications networks and Japanese expansion before 1945.
+Among his edited books are Rethinking Historical Justice and Reconciliation in Northeast Asia (2006) and Toward a History Beyond Borders (2012).
+His publications have appeared in American Historical Review, Modern Asian Studies, Critical Asian Studies, Gunji Shigaku 軍事史学, and Shisō 思想.
+His research interests include modern Japan and East Asia, and the history of science and technology.

 Yuichiro Mitsutomi, M.A. candidate in Asian Studies.

 Diana Xiong, Doctoral student, History Department

 Margaret K. Gnoinska, Doctoral candidate, History Department